Carly Storebo got the phone call just after 4:20 a.m.: The Bear’s Den — her bar, Bruno’s bar — was ablaze.

 It’s a threat many homes and businesses face along Highway 23, that scenic but fickle stretch of road between West Duluth and Sandstone.
 It’s a peaceful alternative to I-35; but, just as a deer-shaped surprise can leave your front fender in shambles, a fire gets out of control in these parts and help might be several miles away.
 Bruno has a volunteer fire department, and firefighters came over from neighboring towns, but it was too late.

 On July 24, 2014, the Bear’s Den burned down.
 They say it was an electrical fire.

 Up the street about 20 miles, Holyoke’s Hitching Post is gone.
-It was torched by some wacko ’round the turn of the century.
+It was burned down ’round the turn of the century.
 Almost smack-dab between Bruno and Holyoke, Duquette’s River Inn is gone.
 A lightning bolt struck it in 2008, according to Storebo, fried it like Wile E. Coyote.

 Storebo, 35, said that would not be the fate of the Bear’s Den.

 “There was no doubt in my mind I wanted to rebuild it,” says Storebo.
 “It was just a matter of, are [the insurance company] going to pay me, when are they going to pay me?”

 She recruited a friend, Josh Day, to map out the rebuild while the money made its way through the insurance process.
 Day, 32, has a number of homes (including his own) in his portfolio, but this was his first commercial project.

 Yet, just as she had no doubt, neither did he.

 “I just thought, ‘somebody had to build it,'” says Day.

 In September of 2015, they started pouring cement.